christiangenco/christiangenco.github.io/things.md

 * **Meat**: lamb, grass fed beef or buffalo, well-raised poultry.
 Organ meat and bones are probably things humans evolved eating, so I try to mix those in too.
 Pre-cooked sausage is the most convenient source of meat I've found, and I'll soon be experimenting with Sous Vide cooking.
 * **Small Oily Fish**: limit tuna, salmon, and other fish higher up on the food chain, because they concentrate mercury.
 Be careful eating raw fish that hasn't been flash frozen, since it might contain parasites.
 [Flash freezing doesn't really affect taste](https://medium.com/torodex/the-sushi-you-eat-isnt-fresh-f3478c99eb2).
 * [**Coconut Milk**](http://amzn.to/2FnxUbT): makes a great dessert mixed with berries, especially in a smoothie.
-* [**Partanna Extra Virgin Olive Oil**](https://www.amazon.com/Partanna-Extra-Virgin-Olive-34-Ounce/dp/B0044B6ZBO?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B0044B6ZBO): strong, floral flavor, and a staple of the Mediterranean Diet, which is one of the few diets that's been experimentally shown to improve health.
-* **Avocado Oil**: better for cooking than olive oil because it has a higher smoke point, so it won't denature when cooked, and better than coconut oil beacuse of the milder flavor.
-* **Coconut Oil**: might be [one of the best sources of calories](http://www.marksdailyapple.com/coconut-oil-health-benefits/).
-Refined [MCT oil](/mct) is commonly used for the ketogenic diet in [bulletproof coffee](https://blog.bulletproof.com/how-to-make-your-coffee-bulletproof-and-your-morning-too/), but coconut oil is probably better for you.
 * Fresh ground Whole Foods Organic **Almond Butter**: peanuts are legumes, which may be bad for you, but fatty nuts in general are great.
 [Almonds still have the antinutrients phytic acid](https://paleoleap.com/are-nuts-and-seeds-healthy/), which can be reduced by sprouting and soaking in salty water, but I super don't do that and maybe I should.
 Hmm...
 * **[Himalayan Sea Salt](https://www.amazon.com/Spice-Lab-Himalayan-Fine-Ground/dp/B005MER0RA?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B005MER0RA)**: might be better than sea salt because it has [extra minerals](https://en.wikipedia.org/wiki/Himalayan_salt).
 Probably a fad - it's difficult to test.

+Fats:

+* [Grass fed goat ghee](https://mtcapra.com/product/grass-fed-goat-milk-ghee/): I think this might be the best source of calaries in existance.
+* [**Partanna Extra Virgin Olive Oil**](https://www.amazon.com/Partanna-Extra-Virgin-Olive-34-Ounce/dp/B0044B6ZBO?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B0044B6ZBO): strong, floral flavor, and a staple of the Mediterranean Diet, which is one of the few diets that's been experimentally shown to improve health.
+* **Avocado Oil**: better for cooking than olive oil because it has a higher smoke point, so it won't denature when cooked, and better than coconut oil beacuse of the milder flavor.
+* **Coconut Oil**: might be [one of the best sources of calories](http://www.marksdailyapple.com/coconut-oil-health-benefits/).
+Refined [MCT oil](/mct) is commonly used for the ketogenic diet in [bulletproof coffee](https://blog.bulletproof.com/how-to-make-your-coffee-bulletproof-and-your-morning-too/), but coconut oil is probably better for you.

 ## <a name="kitchen"></a>Kitchen